Penicillins (beta-lactam antibiotics) are generally most effectiv... | Study Prep in Pearson+

 1

-Understand the mechanism of action of penicillins: Penicillins are beta-lactam antibiotics that inhibit bacterial cell wall synthesis by targeting enzymes involved in peptidoglycan cross-linking.
+Understand the mechanism of action of penicillins: they inhibit the enzyme transpeptidase, which is responsible for cross-linking peptidoglycan strands in bacterial cell walls.

-Recall the structural differences between Gram-positive and Gram-negative bacteria: Gram-positive bacteria have a thick peptidoglycan layer, while Gram-negative bacteria have a thinner peptidoglycan layer but possess an outer membrane.
+Recall that peptidoglycan is a major component of bacterial cell walls, providing structural integrity, and that its thickness varies between Gram-positive and Gram-negative bacteria.

-Analyze why penicillins are more effective against Gram-positive bacteria: The thick peptidoglycan layer in Gram-positive bacteria is more accessible to penicillins, allowing the antibiotic to inhibit cell wall synthesis effectively.
+Recognize that Gram-positive bacteria have a thick peptidoglycan layer exposed directly to the environment, making them more accessible to penicillins.

 Related Videos